FluuxIO/go-xmpp/README.md

 - For writing simple chatbot to control a service or a thing.
 - For writing XMPP servers components.

+The library is designed to have minimal dependencies.
+For now the library does not depends on any other library.

 ## Usage

 Please, check GoDoc for more information: [gosrc.io/xmpp](https://godoc.org/gosrc.io/xmpp)